dare2defy/metalancer/README.md

 ## Future work

-We have a to try several intersting improvements that would make Evmos DeFi
+While working on this project, we came up with several interesting features we would like to implement in Balancer Evmos.

-- combination of off-chain/on-chain smart order routing via shared Rust code, i.e. we want to leverage the ability to execute on-chain Rust code as a part of the contract and/or off-chain in browser as a WebAssembly module
+- on-chain smart order routing enabled by smaller gas costs on Evmos

-- introduction of "loyalty" liquidity staking that makes it more profitable to provide liquidity early and longer.
+- introduction of "loyalty" liquidity staking that makes it more profitable to provide liquidity early and longer, increasing Evmos TVL

-- more user friendly user investment experience for newbie, e.g. pools that correspond to mid-to-long term investment strategies, e.g. "invest in Metaverse", "invest in L2" , "invest in DeFi", "invest in stables"
+- more user friendly user investment experience for those who are new to cryptoassets, e.g. pools that correspond to mid-to-long term portfolio investment strategies, e.g. "invest in Metaverse", "invest in L2" , "invest in DeFi", "invest in stables"

 # Configuring and running Balancer locally